-These agencies will, however, rely heavily upon the resources of the responsible State and Federal agencies, as outlined in Section I. NUREG-0654 Criteria A of the State REP Operations Manual.
+These agencies will, however, rely heavily upon the resources of the responsible State and Federal agencies, as outlined in Section I. NUREG-0654 Criteria A of The State of Ohio REP Plan.

 G. For all ingestion pathway planning purposes, Columbiana County will adopt State of Ohio ingestion pathway protective action guidelines.
 These PAGs are in agreement with USDA recommendations.